Monitor Your Content's Performance with A/B Testing

 Depending on the amount of traffic your content receives, it may be necessary to run a test longer than expected in order to achieve data significant enough that you can interpret.
 This is important so that you really can determine which elements are truly performing better.
-Some elements may not be different enough to create a significant difference, which then it may be necessary to make another change.
+Some elements may not be different enough to create a significant difference, so it may be necessary to make another change.

 Working A/B Testing Into Your Digital Marketing Strategy

 There are a lot of industry articles which outline some performance goals, but with the amount of factors that can affect data, you are your own best benchmark!
-When researching on how your content should be performing, use the internet as a guideline, but be sure to focus on using your own performance data.
+When researching how your content should be performing, use the internet as a guideline, but be sure to focus on using your own performance data.
 Measuring your historical data against new results is only going to make your content stronger.

-A simple and cost-effective method to raising the bar on your own content, A/B testing helps determine the best combination of copy, creative, and calls-to-actions specific to your market and audience.
+A simple and cost-effective method to raising the bar on your own content, A/B testing helps determine the best combination of copy, creative, and calls-to-action specific to your market and audience.
 Use A/B testing to ensure your highest-performing content is always in use.